johno221/johno221/README.md

-# About Me -  DevOps / Platform Engineer
+# About Me -  DevOps
-I am a DevOps / Platform Engineer focused on building reliable, automated and production-ready infrastructure.
+I am a DevOps focused on building reliable, automated and production-ready infrastructure.
 My work revolves around Kubernetes, containerization, CI/CD pipelines, and modern DevSecOps practices.
 I aim to create systems that are reproducible, secure, and easy to maintain.

 ## What I Work With
 - Kubernetes (k8s), MicroK8s, Helm, GitOps